OMX

 • Does not write or modify any production or test code

-• Does not prioritize features by market or user value — only by implementability and completeness
+• Does not prioritize features by market or user value — focuses only on implementability and completeness

-• explore — provides codebase context that grounds the requirements analysis
+• explore — provides codebase context that keeps the requirements analysis grounded

 • planner — consumes the acceptance criteria produced by analyst to sequence tasks